Shape-and-Shift/override-grid/readme.md

 ...
 ```

-Please keep in mind that, If you change the slot key name, add more or delete. you have to override the slot tags like above
+Please keep in mind.
+If you change the slot key name, add more or delete, so you have to override the slot tags like above

 **File: `src/Resources/app/administration/src/main.js`**